-- (a) Two (2) weeks' notice where the employee has completed a period of employment of at least six (6) consecutive months, and - (b) After the completion of a period of employment of three (3) consecutive years, one additional week's notice, and for each subsequent completed year of employment, an additional week's notice up to a maximum of eight weeks' notice. - (c) If an employee has not had the opportunity to work the days as provided in this Article, the employee shall be paid for the days for which work was not available.
+- (a) Two (2) weeks' notice where the employee has completed a period of employment of at least six (6) consecutive months, and - (b) Three (3) weeks' notice where the employee has completed a period of employment of two (2) years, and - (c) After the completion of a period of employment of three (3) consecutive years, one (1) additional week of notice, and for each subsequent completed year of employment, an additional week of notice up to a maximum of eight weeks' notice. - (d) If an employee has not had the opportunity to work the days as provided in this Article, the employee shall be paid for the days for which work was not available.